asadsid95/express-thread/Leetcode/1-two-sum.md

 - for each element, iterate over the array to check if any element adds to target;
 - example =  for the first integer, iterate over the arrray;  No element is found -- for second integer, 5 doesnt add up.
 Skip over 4 itself and find 3 that adds up to target. return the second integer's index and integer 3's index in an array

+Method with hashtable # 1:

+- Iterate through num[] and add each element as key + its index as value
+- iterate again through num[], subtract each element from target; find difference in hash table and return its index

+- This is incorrect; if target = 8 and num = [1,3,4,2,5], it will subtract